langelsega02/3370-2DGame/README.md

 Characters
 Protagonist -Curious Cat is lost and wants to return home, and finds an abandoned robot suit to defend itself.
-Enemies - Zurks (aliens): follow Cat to attach to the top of the cat(must be destroyed to disappear) Sentinels (drones): Programmed to attack their surroundings (not particularly the cat itself)
+Enemies - Zurks (aliens): follow Cat to attach to the top of the cat(must be destroyed to disappear).
+Sentinels (drones): Programmed to attack their surroundings (not particularly the cat itself).

 Actions and Consequences
 If Cat crashes into an enemy, they lose a life